-Have you ever wondered how you could seamlessly access any website in your browser without any issue?
+Have you ever wondered how to access any website in your browser without any issues?

 Websites are hosted on servers distributed across the world.
 Yet, you can easily access any website with little to no delays.

-This article shall reveal how IP transit, an interesting feature of the internet, ensures you have a smooth browsing experience.
+This article shall reveal how IP transit, an interesting internet feature, ensures a smooth browsing experience.

 But before exploring IP transit, let’s see how the Internet works in general and the role of the IP address in your browsing experience.